-Hermitage Museum (Winter Palace)
+Hermitage Museum (Winter Palace) Guided Tour

 If there’s one thing you can’t miss during a trip to St Petersburg, then without question it’s the Hermitage.
 Once the residence of the Russian Tsars, its Winter Palace is now one of the world’s best art museums.
 An architectural delight in itself, there are over three million works of art in its collection.
-They range from masterpieces by Leonardo da Vinci to mesmerising paintings by the French Impressionists, sculptures to icons, antique coins to divine jewelery.
+They range from masterpieces by Leonardo da Vinci to mesmerising paintings by the French Impressionists, sculptures to icons, antique coins to divine jewelry.
 The Hermitage is without doubt an unforgettable place to visit.

 Today’s program begins with a half-day tour to the most magnificent of St Petersburg’s summer palaces, Petrodvorets, located in the city’s suburbs.
 This delightful palace, fountains and parkland ensemble was founded at the very beginning of the eighteenth century by Emperor Peter the Great.
 The estate is an outstanding landmark of Russian artistic culture of the 18-19th centuries.